Bobobo-bo-Bo-bobo/pkidb/README.md

 |:-------|:--------:|:--------|:-------------|
 | `-–output` | Output file | - | Write database dump to a file instead of standard out |

-### Delete a certifcate from the backend - `delete`
+### Delete a certificate from the backend - `delete`
-The `delete` command removes a certficiate identified by the serial number from the backend database.
+The `delete` command removes a certificate identified by the serial number from the backend database.
 If the serial number is not given on the command line it will be read from standard input.

 ***<u>Note:</u>*** *This options should only be used in special circumstances.
-Usually (for instance if a certificate has been issued with wrong information like missing or misspelled `subjectAltName`) it should be revoked and reissued instead.*
+Usually it should be revoked and reissued instead, e.g.  if a certificate has been issued with wrong information like missing or misspelled `subjectAltName`*

 ### Export the public key of a certificate - `export`
 The `export` command writes the base64 encoded X509 data of a certificate (PEM format).
 The serial number of the certificate must be given or will be read from the standard input.
 The certificate will be written to standard output or to a file if the `--output` option is used.